Pratham-ji/Virtual-Private-Network/README.md

 # WireGuard VPN Manager

 A modern web-based management interface for WireGuard VPN servers.
-This application allows you to easily configure and manage your WireGuard VPN server through an intuitive dashboard.
+This application allows you to easily configure and manage your WireGuard VPN server through an intuitive dashboard

 ## Features